codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 echo "KEY=value" >> $CM_ENV
 ```

+You can then reference the variable in subsequent parts of your workflow by using `$KEY`.

 ### Writing to an environment file on Windows

 ```yaml
 Add-Content -Path $env:CM_ENV -Value "KEY=value"
 ```

+You can then reference the variable in subsequent parts of your workflow by using `$env:KEY`.

 ## Accessing environment variables from your application